jfx2006/thunderbird-ci-docs/Emulating Taskcluster.md

 You need to get the crun runtime from https://github.com/containers/crun as at the time of this writing there is no Ubuntu package.

+Next you need a Docker image. `mach` doesn't have functionality to download an image, only import it into Documer